AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 Google typically releases 2-4 major SDK updates annually, each requiring implementation work and testing.
 These updates often introduce new features and performance improvements, but they also frequently change API structures or deprecate existing functionality.

-Policy Compliance Maintenance
+Policy and Compliance Maintenance

 - Restrictions on certain ad placement patterns